 Course Schedule and Calendar of Assignments:

-Week 1 Introduction: Studying Food & Culture
+Studying Food & Culture

 "Food touches everything.
 Food is the foundation of every economy.
 It is a central pawn in political strategies of states and households.
 Food marks social differences, boundaries, bonds, and contradictions.
 Eating is an endlessly evolving enactment of gender, family and community relationships.
 In this class, we see how food-sharing creates solidarity, and how food scarcity damages the human community and the human spirit.
 We see how men and women design themselves differently though their foodways, and how women across cultures so often speak through food and appetite.
 We examine some of the meanings of eating fasting, being fat, and being thin, and we show their links to cultural images of masculinity and femininity.
 Food is life, and life can be studied and understood through food.
 Food is both a scholarly concern and a real-life concern.
 Because food crosses so many conceptual boundaries, it must be interpreted from a wide range of disciplinary perspectives." - from Food & Culture: A Reader

-Media Excerpts: from Goodfellas Dir.
-Martin Scorsese; from The Age of Innocence Dir.
+Scene from The Age of Innocence Dir.
 Martin Scorsese

-Week 2 Food as Symbol
+Week 2 .
+Food as Symbol

 Readings: "What Do we Eat" Donna Gabaccia (FUSA)

-["The Changing Significance of Food," Margaret Mead (FaC)]
+"The Changing Significance of Food," Margaret Mead (FaC)

-Week 3 Of Kitchens and Cookbooks: Labor, Gender and Foodways
+Week 3 .
+Of Kitchens and Cookbooks: Labor, Gender and Foodways

 Readings: "Conflict and Deference" Marjorie Devault (FaC)

-HANDOUT: "Hunger as Ideology" Susan Bordo (EC)
+"Hunger as Ideology" Susan Bordo (EC)

 "Who Deserves a Break Today?
-Fast Food, Cultural Rituals and Women's Place" Kate Kane (FUSA)
+Fast Food, Cultural Rituals and Women's Place" Kate Kane FUSA)

-Week 4 Food, Body and Culture: Appetite and Voice
+Week 4.
+Food, Body and Culture: Appetite

 Readings: "The Appetite as Voice" Joan Jacobs Brumberg (FaC)